-For all we know, he wanted to create a mystery, much like the Zodiac Killer did by sending cryptograms to newspapers.
+For all we know, it was a half-hearted attempt at creating a mystery, much like the Zodiac Killer did by sending cryptograms to newspapers.

-If that was his aim, then he would undoubtedly enjoy seeing people debating it.
+If that was his aim, then he would undoubtedly enjoy seeing the debate it has generated.

-LISK was seemingly willing to play these kinds of games as long as it didn’t put him in too much danger.
-In the cases of “Peaches” and Jessica Taylor, he dumped their dismembered torsos in places where he knew someone would quickly stumble across them.
+LISK was seemingly willing to play these kinds of games as long as they didn’t put him in too much danger.
+In the cases of “Peaches” and Jessica Taylor, he dumped their dismembered torsos in places where he knew someone would quickly find them.

 This is why he went through the effort of mutilating a tattoo on Taylor’s body.
 He was well aware that someone would eventually walk down that access road in Manorville and discover it.
 He left her remains wide out in the open, lying on top of a pile of branches and wood scraps, just yards away from a treeline.

 The Long Island serial killer could have easily placed the torso inside the nearby treeline.
 However, he deliberately chose not to.

-In his mind, he probably thought that he could stir up some local media coverage as long as he took extra precautions to obscure his victim’s identity.
+In his mind, he probably reasoned that he could stir up some local media coverage as long as he took extra precautions to obscure his victim’s identity.

 That way, he could see his crimes in the news and listen to other people talking about them.
 It’s even possible that he struck up conversations about the murders himself.

 However, all of this eventually backfired on him when the medical examiner’s office was able to put the tattoo on Jessica’s torso back together.
 Shortly afterwards, a detective in Washington, D.C., saw an image of the tattoo and recognized it.

-The identification of Jessica Taylor probably came as a big shock to LISK.
+The identification of Jessica Taylor probably came as a shock to LISK.